lucascompython/pretty-shadder/README.md

 Controls are simple:

-- Select parameters with arrows left and right ( ← →)
+- Select parameters with arrows left and right (← →) or for mobile, swiping left and right on the screen.

-- Increase or decrease their value with arrows up and down (↑ ↓).
+- Increase or decrease their value with arrows up and down (↑ ↓) or for mobile, swiping up and down on the screen.